mctechnology17/vim-executor/README.md

 `executor` multilanguage code executor for vim.
 Run, compile, clean, debug and more with just 1 click!

-tmux, run code, debugger and more all in one place with native vim!
+tmux, code run, debugger and more all in one place with native vim!

 Compatibility:
 ```bash